Shivansh-007/piston-cli/README.md

 ## Contributing

-You can comment on the feature you want to work on in this [discussion](https://github.com/Shivansh-007/piston-cli/discussions/7).
+You can comment on the issues you would like to work on.